atata-framework/atata/README.md

 You can also check the following tutorials:

-* [Atata - New Test Automation Framework](https://www.codeproject.com/Articles/1158365/Atata-New-Test-Automation-Framework) - an introduction to Atata Framework.
+* [Atata - C# Web Test Automation Framework](https://www.codeproject.com/Articles/1158365/Atata-New-Test-Automation-Framework) - an introduction to Atata Framework.
 * [Verification of Page](https://atata-framework.github.io/tutorials/verification-of-page/) - how to verify web page data using different approaches of Atata Framework.
 * [Verification of Validation Messages](https://atata-framework.github.io/tutorials/verification-of-validation-messages/) - how to verify validation messages on web pages using Atata Framework.
 * [Handle Confirmation Popups](https://atata-framework.github.io/tutorials/handle-confirmation-popups/) - how to handle different confirmation popups using Atata Framework.